adamsteer/shortworkshops/kph-positions-qgis.md

 ### It is still an ugly map...

-yes, land masses are just weird white blobs.
+yes, land masses are just weird white blobs (or in the Natural Earth image, flat blue regions).
 Natural Earth polygons can help - so we will add some.
 Press ctrl+shift+v to open the 'add vector layer' dialog and navigate to where we have the data (on the ship, likely in `fjelles\QGISdata\naturalearth`) and select the file ending in `.shp`:

 ![get just the shp](kph-positions-qgis-images/natural-earth-shapefile.jpg)